leolanese/dev.to.leolanese/README.md

-# Becomes a tryly great Lead Software Engineer
+# Becomes a truly great Lead Software Engineer

 ### Lead with empathy
 Empathy is the ability to understand and share another person's experience, perspective and feelings.